mstevens843/flasktools_survey_with_sessionstate/README.md

 ## Features

 - A dynamic survey with multiple questions.
+- Answers are stored in the session for each individual user.
+- Some questions allow users to provide additional comments along with their answers.
 - Answers are stored on the server.
 - Flash messages notify users if they try to access a question out of order.
 - Responsive and sleek design.